 Our educators provide training, education and support for parents, professionals and young people in order to facilitate truly meaningful communication about sexuality.

 Our innovative programs deliver sexuality education that's real, accurate and age-appropriate.
 Programs are structured around individual and group activities and are designed to be flexible and responsive to your specific needs.

 Did you know that Planned Parenthood has been providing medical and educational services in the Hudson Valley for over 70 years?
 Or that we provide services for men as well as women?
 Are you aware that there are five types of hormonal contraception?
 We can tell you about our vision that every child is a wanted child, our services, our amazing staff and how to utilize our services.

 When young people engage in sexual activity, they face many risks.
-This program discusses a full range of sexually transmitted infections and explores ways to reduce the risk of becoming infected.
-Risk reduction practices will be discussed, including the correct use of condoms and dental dams.
+Identifying these risks, teens can learn skills to protect themselves, act responsibly, and be as safe as possible.
+This program discusses a full range of sexually transmitted infections and explores ways to protect against transmission.
+Safer sex practices will be discussed including the correct use of condoms and dental dams.

 This program addresses the current phenomena hitting our communities and our schools: Sexting-the act of taking, sending, or receiving explicit pictures of a minor via cell phone or the internet.
 Program can be conducted assembly-style for students, in Table Talk workshops, for Parent Groups and for professionals (entitled “The Sexting Issue in Schools: How to become a Sextpert Educator”).